On the Juche Idea

-On the Juche Idea (Korean: 주체 사상에 대하여; MR: Chuch'e sasang'e taehayŏ) is a treatise attributed to North Korean leader Kim Jong-il on the North Korean Juche ideology.
+On the Juche Idea (Korean: 주체 사상에 대하여; MR: Chuch'e sasang'e taehayŏ) is a treatise attributed to North Korean leader Kim Jong Il on the North Korean Juche ideology.
 It is considered the most authoritative work on Juche.

-The work, although probably ghostwritten for him, legitimized Kim as the sole bona fide interpreter of the ideology.
-The treatise systemizes Kim Jong-il and his father Kim Il-sung's thought on the Juche philosophy.
-The treatise marks Juche's departure from the materialism of Marxism–Leninism and posits the consciousness of the massess as dependent on the working class leader.
+The work legitimized Kim as the sole bona fide interpreter of the ideology.
+The treatise systemizes Kim Jong Il and his father Kim Il Sung's thought on the Juche philosophy.
+The treatise marks Juche's departure from the materialism of Marxism–Leninism and posits the consciousness of the masses as dependent on the working class leader.

-According to Kim Jong-il, the Juche idea is composed of a philosophical principle, socio-historical principles, and guiding principles.
-The philosophical principle can be summarized with Kim Il-sung's maxim that "man is the master of everything and decides everything."
+According to Kim Jong Il, the Juche idea is composed of a philosophical principle, socio-historical principles, and guiding principles.
+The philosophical principle can be summarized with Kim Il Sung's maxim that "man is the master of everything and decides everything."
 The socio-historical principles entail that the working masses are the subject of history.
 The guiding principles are: independent stance, creative method, and giving precedence to ideological consciousness.
 Emphasis on independence in particular has given raise to Kim's Songun, or military first, politics.

 Background

-On the Juche Idea is one of Kim Jong-il's major writings on Juche and considered the most authoritative work on it.
+On the Juche Idea is one of Kim Jong Il's major writings on Juche and considered the most authoritative work on it.
 It is a standard textbook on the subject.
-The treatise is a systematization of both President Kim Il-sung and Kim Jong-il's thought on Juche philosophy and offers the most comprehensive account of Juche.
-Kim Il-sung's thought in particular began to be formulated as an original philosophy from the 1970s onward.
+The treatise is a systematization of both President Kim Il Sung and Kim Jong Il's thought on Juche philosophy and offers the most comprehensive account of Juche.
+Kim Il Sung's thought in particular began to be formulated as an original philosophy from the 1970s onward.
 On the Juche Idea was sent to the national seminar on the Juche idea on 31 March 1982 held on the occasion of the 70th birth anniversary of Kim Il-sung (15 April).
 The occasion was also honored with the unveiling of the Juche Tower in Pyongyang.

-In the treatise, Kim Jong-il links the birth of the Juche idea to Kim Il-sung's personal history as a guerrilla fighter during the anti-Japanese struggle.
+In the treatise, Kim Jong Il links the birth of the Juche idea to Kim Il Sung's personal history as a guerrilla fighter during the anti-Japanese struggle.
 On the Juche Idea thus furthered Kim Il-sung's cult of personality.
-Publishing the treatise helped Kim Jong-il to gain legitimacy, particularly emphasizing his intellectual prowess.
-At the time of writing Kim Jong-il was working as the ideological chief of the country on behalf of his father.
-Although it was probably ghostwritten for him, by being named as the author Kim Jong-il became the "one and only bona fide interpreter of the 'immortal Juche idea' of Kim Il Sung."
+Publishing the treatise helped Kim Jong Il to gain legitimacy, particularly emphasizing his intellectual prowess.
+At the time of writing Kim Jong Il was working as the ideological chief of the country on behalf of his father.
+Although it was probably ghostwritten for him, by being named as the author Kim Jong Il became the "one and only bona fide interpreter of the 'immortal Juche idea' of Kim Il Sung."